Experimental Television Center

-The Experimental Television Center (ETC) (1969–2011) was a nonprofit electronic and media art center located in upstate New York.
+Experimental Television Center is a 501(c)(3) nonprofit electronic and media art center.

 History

 The Experimental Television Center (ETC) was founded in 1971 by Ralph Hocking.
 The center was the result of the expansion of a media access program that Ralph Hocking established as professor of video and computer art at Binghamton University in 1969.
-Some years later, in July 1979, the center was moved from Binghamton to Owego, New York.
+In July 1979, the center moved from Binghamton to Owego, New York.